Harry Clunn: WW1 Private of the North Staffs Regiment

 7th Battalion North Staffordshire Regiment

-Henry Clunn was born on the 2nd June 1874 in Longton, Staffordshire to Joshua Albert Clunn born 1852 in Worcester and Sarah Ann nee Wright born 1854 in Longton.
-They married on the 11th February 1872 at St Johns Longton.
-Known as Harry he was the second eldest child of eight children born to Joshua and Sarah Ann.
+Henry Clunn was born on the 2nd June 1874 in Longton, Staffordshire, to Joshua Albert Clunn, born in 1852 in Worcester, and Sarah Ann nee Wright, born in 1854 in Longton.
+They married on the 11th February 1872 at St John's Longton.
+Known as Harry, he was the second eldest child of eight children born to Joshua and Sarah Ann.
 His birth certificate cited his father as Potter.

-On the 25th August 1905 Harry's father Joshua died of chronic bronchitis aged just 52, four months later his wife Sarah Ann died of chronic hepatitis on the 26th December 1905 aged 51.
+On 25th August 1905, Harry's father, Joshua, died of chronic bronchitis aged just 52; four months later, his wife, Sarah Ann, died of chronic hepatitis on 26th December 1905, aged 51.

-Harry joined the army in 1914, we know this from his name being listed on the Royal Doulton Roll of Honour names of men from the offices and works who are serving 1914.
+Harry joined the army in 1914; we know this from his name being listed on the Royal Doulton Roll of Honour, names of men from the offices and works who are serving in 1914.
 We know he saw service as Private 14396 Clunn of the 7th Battalion North Staffordshire Regiment.
 He entered the Balkans theatre of war on the 1st January 1916.

-On the 12th February 1916 they moved to Mesopotamia to take part in the battle to relieve a besieged garrison at Kut Almara.
+On the 12th February 1916, they moved to Mesopotamia to take part in the battle to relieve a besieged garrison at Kut-al-Amara.
 It is here that Harry was killed in action on the 9th April 1916.

 Harry is remembered on the Basra Memorial panel 34.

-Frank first enlisted as Private 25671 into the Cheshire regiment and then transferred to the Labour Corp as Private 489384.
+Frank first enlisted as Private 25671 into the Cheshire Regiment and then transferred to the Labour Corps as Private 489384.
 He enlisted on 18th March 1915 and entered France on 30th June 1915.
-He was issued the 1914-15 Star, British War Medal and Victory Medal.
+He was issued the 1914-15 Star, British War Medal, and Victory Medal.

-The 1911 census sees youngest brother Edward Clunn living with his brother Joshua and family at 6 Albany Road Hanley.
+The 1911 census sees the youngest brother Edward Clunn, living with his brother Joshua and family at 6 Albany Road, Hanley.
 Edward first enlisted as Private 42272 KOYLI and then 142235 Machine Gun Corps.
 He was discharged on the 28th of February 1919 and was issued the British War Medal and Victory Medal.

 Sources